-- Also offering private Day Tours in our Hummer - Winery Tours, Back Roads, Sightseeing
+- Day Land Tours - Winery Tours, Back Roads, Sightseeing

 Only you and your guests will be on board to sail on your schedule.
 Individual seating with back support for 6 passengers provides optimum comfort.
 Designed and built in France the Medline III is actually approved for 8 persons for the open ocean in the "Offshore Design Category B" of the ERCD, and 15 passengers for at sea but close to shore in the "Inshore Design Category C"

 A marine toilet in the privacy of the helm cabin and 2 fuel tanks totalling 345 litres give us a long-range cruising capacity to offer any type of excursion from 4 to 8 hour day trips to multiple days with on-shore overnight accommodations.
 Unlike the public whale-watching zodiacs the Medline III is built for comfort.
 You can move around and are not restricted to staying in one spot for the entire trip.
 Lunches and snacks can be part of the package or you can bring your own.
 There is an ice box, gas burner and even a kitchen sink with running water.

 Captain, Dieter Gerhard has been boating for over 30 years and is a member of the Salish Sea Association of Marine Naturalists based out of the Whale Museum in Friday Harbour, San Juan Island, WA.